Denperidge/facebook-event-aggregator/README.md

 ### Prerequisites
 Prerequisites: >= py3.10, pip, git

+### Installing prerequisites
+- If running on a distro supporting rpm/yum, use
+    - `yum install google-chrome` (keep note of what version is installed)
+    - `cd /usr/local/bin/`
+    - `npx @puppeteer/browsers install chromedriver@121` (ensure the @VERSION is the same major version as yum installed)
-If running on a platform without an official Chromium distrubition (e.g. Raspberry Pi 3b, Linux32...): `apt-get install chromium-chromedriver`
+- If running on a platform without an official Chromium distrubition (e.g. Raspberry Pi 3b, Linux32...): `apt-get install chromium-chromedriver`

 ### Run locally
 ```bash